Judo at the 2014 Commonwealth Games

 Judo competitions at the 2014 Commonwealth Games in Glasgow, Scotland were held from 24 July to 26 July at the Scottish Exhibition and Conference Centre.
 Judo returned to the program after last being held at the 2002 Commonwealth Games.

 England and home nation Scotland dominated the tournament, with six golds apiece, England leading the table on minor medals.
 Wales and South Africa won a single gold medal each.
 In all 15 nations won medals.

+It marked the last time that Judo was classified as an optional sport at the Commonwealth Games only missing out at the 2018 Commonwealth Games in Gold Coast.